-a.
-Provide oversight of the LOD investigation and determination process within the U.S. Army Medical Command.

-b.
-Coordinate with the Director, Defense Health Agency (DHA) to ensure medical treatment facility (MTF) commanders, military medical authorities (MMAs), or an authorized representative (attending physician, patient administrator, physician assistant, or nurse practitioner)-

-(1) Complete section 1 of DA Form 2173 and forward to the Soldier's unit commander.
-(An autopsy or death certificate is not required to initiate section 1 of DA Form 2173.)

-(2) Make determinations that involve-

-(a) Total physical incapacitation of a Soldier for more than 24 hours because of use of alcohol or other drugs.

-(b) Determining whether medical conditions, to include diseases, existed prior to service (EPTS), whether the condition or disease was aggravated by service, whether the condition or disease was related to misconduct or negligence, and how the condition was incurred.
+- a.
+Provide oversight of the LOD investigation and determination process within the U.S. Army Medical Command. - b.
+Coordinate with the Director, Defense Health Agency (DHA) to ensure medical treatment facility (MTF) commanders, military medical authorities (MMAs), or an authorized representative (attending physician, patient administrator, physician assistant, or nurse practitioner)- - (1) Complete SECTION I of DA Form 2173 and forward to the Soldier's unit commander.
+(An autopsy or death certificate is not required to initiate section 1 of DA Form 2173.) - (2) Make determinations that involve- - (a) Total physical incapacitation of a Soldier for more than 24 hours because of use of alcohol or other drugs. - (b) Determining whether medical conditions, to include diseases, existed prior to service (EPTS), whether the condition or disease was aggravated by service, whether the condition or disease was related to misconduct or negligence, and how the condition was incurred. - c.

-c.
 Coordinate with the Director, DHA to ensure a medical provider (physician, physician assistant, or nurse practitioner) reviews the medical condition and records of the Soldier to determine whether the condition EPTS and if so, determine service aggravation as defined in DoDI 1332.18.
-Attach the provider's memorandum to the DA Form 2173 and forward to the unit commander.

-d.
-Coordinate with the Director, DHA to ensure that a military behavioral health expert prepares mental health assessments for suicides and attempted suicides.
+Attach the provider's memorandum to the DA Form 2173 and forward to the unit commander. - d.
+Coordinate with the Director, DHA to ensure that a military behavioral health expert prepares mental health assessments for suicides and attempted suicides. - e.

-e.
 Assist the investigating officer (IO) with obtaining the medical records of the Soldier subject of the LOD investigation.

 1-10.
-Commanders of Army commands, Army service component commands, and direct reporting units a.
-Supervise the LOD investigation process under their area of operation as defined in AR 638-8, and will-
+Commanders of Army commands, Army service component commands, and direct reporting units